Pavluke/censor_it/README.md

   languages or create your own.
 - **Customizable Censor Characters**: Define your own set of characters to use for censoring.
-- **Stream Support**: Get a stream of censored text updated at specified intervals.
 - **Profanity Detection**: Check if the text contains any profanity based on the censor pattern.
 - **Swear Words Extraction**: Extract a list of swear words found in the text.